twy16b/FAT32/README.md

 ## mv FROM TO

-If TO is a directory in the current directory, it will move the FROM file into that directory.
+If TO is a subdirectory, it will move the file called FROM into that directory.

-If TO is not found, FROM will be renamed.
+If TO is not found, the file named FROM will be renamed as TO.

 ## open FILENAME MODE

-Opens the file in the current directory named FILENAME with MODE denoting whether it is read-only, write-only, or both.
+Opens the file named FILENAME with MODE determining whether it is read-only, write-only, or both.

 ## close FILENAME

-Closes the file in the current directory named FILENAME if it is open.
+Closes the file named FILENAME if it is open.

 ## read FILENAME OFFSET SIZE